 All actual costs, disbursements and reasonable attorneys' fees expended in bringing the New Hampshire action; and

-Punitive damages.
+Enhanced compensatory damages as the court deems appropriate.

 507-H:4 Retroactivity.
 The provisions of this chapter shall apply to all actions pending in the state of New Hampshire on the effective date of this chapter and, to the fullest extent permissible, to actions pending in federal courts and foreign jurisdictions.